dsbowen/hemlock/docs_md/tutorial/run_local.md

 ## Why run locally?

 In the previous part of the tutorial, we created and previewed a page in a jupyter notebook.
 Hemlock + jupyter notebook is great for trying out ideas and iterating quickly, like working on a blackboard.
-However, it won't create a fully responsive application (survey).
-For that, we're going to need to run our app locally.
+However, it won't create a fully responsive application.
+The application itself derives from `survey.py`.
+To preview our survey as a fully responsive web application, we need to run our app locally.

 ## Open a second terminal window

 You should have jupyter running in a terminal window from the previous part of the tutorial.
-You'll need to restart the kernel (in the navigation bar at the top of `blackboard.ipynb` click Kernel >> Restart & Clear Output) before running your app.

-**Note.** You will always need to restart your jupyter notebook kernel before running your application to avoid a database error.

 Open a second terminal window.
 In general, I recommend having one terminal open for jupyter, and a second for editing python files and running your app.
 In the second terminal window, change to your project folder:

 ```bash
 $ cd
 $ cd my-first-project
 ```

-In the second terminal window, activate your virtual environment.
-Remember to re-activate your virtual environment every time your open a new terminal window to work on a project.
+`hlk init` created a virtual environment for your hemlock project.
+Activate your virtual environment in your second terminal window:

 Activate from git bash on Windows: